xkeshav/canvas/README.md

   `npm install`

-- build client and server using webpack by running
+- build using webpack by running

-  `npm run build`
+  `npm run client`

 - start the app